 IAPT recovery rate

 These charts display the proportion of patients who have accessed IAPT (Improving Access to Psychological Therapies) services in the past month who have been deemed to have moved to recovery at both a whole population level and specifically within Black, Asian and minority ethnic groups.
 The figures can be examined from a national perspective, CCG or STP level.
-You can also compare data with up to 5 other areas.
+You can also compare data with up to 5 other populations or up to 2 other areas for both the whole population and the BAME population.

 The NHS Adult Improving Access to Psychological Therapies (IAPT) programme began in 2008 and aims to implement National Institute for Health and Clinical Excellence (NICE) guidance for people with common mental health problems.